MatteoMarengo/3DGaussianSplatting-with-BACKGROUND-Integration/README.md

 dL_dalpha += (-T_final / (1.f - alpha)) * bg_dot_dpixel;
 ```
 - The modification that has been brought is that it takes into account the pixel id of the bg_image and not only the bg_color.
-- Do not forget to add bg_image as a replacement of bg_color in the function definition.
+- Do not forget to add bg_image as a replacement of bg_color in the function definition / in BACKWARD::render and in renderCUDA<NUM_CHANNELS>, do the same with forward functions.
 ```c
 const float* __restrict__ bg_image,
 ```
+- Be aware to replace bg_color by bg_images in .h files if needed.
+- /!\ Please recompile the scripts every time a modification is brought as it is CUDA C++.
 ----

 # 3D Gaussian Splatting for Real-Time Radiance Field Rendering